log-y/liberateAI_test/README.md

 # Some other notes:
 You may need to set up Docker first before it runs (should be an error message that says "docker isn't found" for this).
 I used these instructions to open that up: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
-It uses these instructions to set up docker (copy and pasted from the official documentation):
+It uses these instructions to set up docker (I copy and pasted from the official documentation).

-sudo apt-get update
-sudo apt-get install ca-certificates curl sudo install -m 0755 -d /etc/apt/keyrings sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc sudo chmod a+r /etc/apt/keyrings/docker.asc

-sudo apt-get update

 # Docker
 Then, you may need to give Docker some permissions using: